The 20 Best Acute Cerebellar Ataxia Doctors in Italy

 Rome, IT

-Enrico Bertini practices in Rome, Italy.
+Enrico Bertini practices practicing medicine in Rome, Italy.
 Mr. Bertini is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Primary Lateral Sclerosis, Spinal Muscular Atrophy (SMA), Drug Induced Dyskinesia, Heart Transplant, and Gastrostomy.
+He is also highly rated in 87 other conditions, according to our data.
+His clinical expertise encompasses Spinal Muscular Atrophy (SMA), Drug Induced Dyskinesia, Primary Lateral Sclerosis, Gastrostomy, and Heart Transplant.

 Distinguished in Acute Cerebellar Ataxia